 You should not perform parallel composite uploads if your bucket has a retention policy, because the component pieces cannot be deleted until each has met the bucket's minimum retention period.

-You use constraints in organization policies to require that retention policies with specific retention periods be included as part of creating a new bucket or as part of adding/updating the a retention policy on an existing bucket.
-For more information, including instructions for setting this organization policy, see Setting Organization Policies.
+You can use the retention policy constraint in your organization policies to require that retention policies with specific retention periods be included as part of creating a new bucket or as part of adding/updating the a retention policy on an existing bucket.

 - A day is considered to be 86,400 seconds.